-Recently it has become clear that such voting cycles are not peculiar; they are generic, particularly when the alternatives have a spatial aspect with two or more dimensions (Plott, 1967; Kramer, 1973.)
+It is now clear that such voting cycles are not peculiar; they are generic, particularly when the alternatives have a spatial aspect with two or more dimensions (Plott, 1967; Kramer, 1973.)
 This can be illustrated by taking the alternatives to be different distributions of one economic pie.
-Suppose, in other words, that the distributional issues raised by the First and Second Theorems are to be 'solved' by majority voting, and assume for simplicity that what is to be divided is a fixed total of wealth, say 100 units worth.
+Suppose, in other words, that the distributional issues raised by the First and Second Theorems are to be 'solved' by majority voting, and assume for simplicity that what is to be divided is a fixed total of wealth, say 100 units.